Meir Meivar: 1948 War

 The battles over Safed begun on January 2, 1948, and their frequency increased until a siege was declared in April 1948.
 Without civil authorities in charge, the military sector commanders have become “civil governors” de facto, led by Meivar.
 He had to continuously make both civil and military decisions.
 Among his notable decisions was his choice to invest resources in improving the Jewish citizens’ morale.
 Through “The Voice of Safed” (Hebrew: קול צפת), a leaflet printed and distributed using underground methods, he tried to maintain a cohesive community.
 Another major decision was related to conduct in battle: he instructed his fighters to detonate a grenade upon themselves and the enemy, in case they were captured.
 Although this was a military instruction, it was not given as a military command.

 On April 16, 1948, the British forces, which had a mandate of the region at the time, started evacuating the city.
-The Arab forces tried to surprise by striking the Jewish side while they were defenseless; Syrian, Lebanese and Iraqi flags were posted on the local Police station.
-The Jewish retort was posting a blue-and-white flag on “Merkazi” hotel.
+The Arab forces tried a surprise attack, striking the Jewish side while they were defenseless; Syrian, Lebanese and Iraqi flags were posted on the local police station.
+The Jewish response was posting a blue-and-white flag on Merkazi hotel.
 By night, Meivar led a complex operation.
-That operation resulted in the blasting of the Scottish Church of Safed by the Arab forces and the blasting of the Police station by the Jewish forces.
+That operation resulted in the blasting of the Scottish Church of Safed by the Arab forces and the blasting of the police station by the Jewish forces.
 Since the electric generator was damaged, the whole city was blacked-out.

-Thanks to emergency telegrams, Palmach forces armed with Davidka mortars were sent to strengthen the Haganah fighters, and eventually the city came under full control of the Jewish forces by May 11, 1948.
-Throughout the battles Meivar maintained his composure, except on May 8, when a bomb shell penetrated the bedroom of his wife Sarah and his then two kids, Yair (four years old at the time) and Drora (two months old).
+Thanks to emergency telegrams, Palmach forces armed with Davidka mortars were sent to reinforce the Haganah fighters, and the city came under the full control of the Jewish forces by May 11, 1948.
+Throughout the battles Meivar maintained his composure, except on May 8, when a bomb shell penetrated the bedroom of his wife Sarah and his two children, Yair (four years old at the time) and Drora (two months old).

 Yigal Alon, the commander of the Palmach and Meivar's closest friend, wrote in his book that the liberation of Safed was complex due to its topography: flanking the Arab forces was practically impossible.
 However, the wise identification of the city's key strategic points, the fortress, the police station and Bet Shalva, helped focus the firepower and gain strategic advantage.